Sign In or Start your 14-Day Free Trial!

 About The Author

-Mike Camunas is a free lance reporter, covering local golf in the Tampa Bay area, from events to golfers hitting hole in ones, to even covering the professional events that hit town.
-He has been playing golf for about 11 years and has never seen his handicap lower.
-Perhaps one day.
-He attended the University of South Florida.
+Mike Camunas is also reporter for the St. Petersburg Times, covering local golf in the Tampa Bay area, from events to golfers hitting hole in ones, to even covering the professional events that hit town.
+He has been playing golf for about 11 years and has not seen his handicap lower.
+Maybe one day, but he'll stick to his day job for now.